hashicorp/terraform-provider-google/website/docs/r/compute_region_instance_group_manager.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used.

-* `update_strategy` - (Optional, Default `"REPLACE"`) If the `instance_template`
+* `update_strategy` - (Optional, Default `"NONE"`) This field is deprecated as it has no functionality anymore.
-    resource is modified, a value of `"NONE"` will prevent any of the managed instances from being restarted by Terraform.
-A value of `"REPLACE"` will restart all of the instances at once.
+It previously turned update behaviour on and off.
 This field is only present in the `google` provider.

 * `target_size` - (Optional) The target number of running instances for this managed instance group.
 This value should always be explicitly set unless this resource is attached to